karrick/gorill/README.md

 ##### SlowWriter

-If a test needs an `io.Writer` that writes all the data to the underlying `io.Writer`, but does slow after a delay, the test could wrap an existing `io.Writer` with a `SlowWriter`.
+If a test needs an `io.Writer` that writes all the data to the underlying `io.Writer`, but does so after a delay, the test could wrap an existing `io.Writer` with a `gorill.SlowWriter`.

 ```Go
     func TestSlowWrites(t *testing.T) {